First Time ‘Winter Fun’ Information

 New to Seven Oaks?

-Check out our summer activity First Timers Guide
+Check out our winter activity First Timers Guide

 Seven Oaks is the place to ski, snowboard and snow tube in central Iowa!
 Located in Boone – a quick drive from Ames, Fort Dodge, Des Moines, Johnston, Urbandale, Waukee, West Des Moines, Grimes, Adel, and other surrounding communities.